How can I transfer files from PC to PC via WiFi?

 - Connect to the host computer in privacy mode so that you can block the remote PC's keyboard and mouse and black its screen.

 Option 2.
 Transfer files between PCs using WiFi via Google Drive

-With Google Drive, users have access to free cloud storage.
+How to transfer files from PC to PC using WiFi Windows 10/11?
+You can use Google Drive to do this work.
 By putting the data in cloud drives, you have access to it on almost any device.
 Make sure you have a Google account to use before continuing to the next step.

 Step 1.
 Open Google Drive, click My Drive in the left pane, and then choose Upload files or Upload folder from the context menu, depending on your needs.

 Step 2.
 If you want to upload files, for example, click Upload files, and you will see a pop-up window.
 Click Open after choosing the file you want to upload.